These GroundTurkey Tacos are easy, healthy, and perfect for meal prep! Fewer than 200 calories per serving and loaded with protein and fiber.

 - Ground Turkey – I use extra lean ground turkey to keep these tacos lower in fat and calories, but for more flavor and moisture, feel free to use ground turkey with a higher fat content.

-- Water – adds moisture to the otherwise super lean turkey.
+- Water – or broth to add moisture back into the lean meat.

 Extra lean ground turkey can be a little dry, so feel free to add a little oil to your pan before cooking, if desired.